 A: Because it takes money to make money.

-Licensing also gives us the opportunity to study market behavior with larger capital at play, something that can't quite be simulated otherwise.
+Licensing also gives us exposure in the field and the opportunity to study market behavior with larger capital at play, something that can't easily be simulated otherwise.

 Q: Are you doing HFT such as arbitrage?